 The report follows the same narrative RN gave New Times.

 The detective asked her if she wanted to press charges.
 She started to second-guess herself and got emotional, the detective wrote in the report, concluding, “as of now this incident is for documentation purposes.”

-The next day, June 6, RN texted Bachelier and asked he was around to talk.
+The next day, June 6, RN texted Bachelier and asked if he was around to talk.

 He said he’d prefer to meet in person, but didn’t want her to feel he was putting her off.

 She replied, “My biggest fear is getting herpes, haha.
-I really just wanted a clear answer if you used a condom,” adding she was mad at herself for not remembering anything and not “remotely reassured,” he didn’t remember having sex.
+I really just wanted a clear answer if you used a condom,” adding she was mad at herself for not remembering anything and was not “remotely reassured” that he didn’t remember having sex.